 During supervision of the project, CAO found that the adoption of the adaptive management approach allowed IFC to identify and address several issues in accordance with good international industry practice (GIIP).
 These include waste rock disposal; prevention of impacts on the arriero community; preventive actions on potential impacts on protected areas and assessment of risks to avoid damages to sites of cultural heritage value during the time of IFC’s involvement in the project.
-However, the adaptive management was not applied systematically to all project’s aspects.
-Further, CAO finds that such approach should not substitute projects’ E&S impact assessment.
-CAO found that IFC was not in compliance with its Sustainability Policy in relation to the following issues: Infiltration of groundwater during tunneling, sediment transport, biodiversity protection, air quality, noise, tourism and recreational activities and IFC’s disclosure of information.
+However, adaptive management was not applied systematically to all project aspects.
+Further, CAO finds that such an approach should not substitute projects’ E&S impact assessment.
+CAO found that IFC was not in compliance with its Sustainability Policy in relation to the following issues: Infiltration of groundwater during tunneling, sediment transport, biodiversity protection, air quality, noise, tourism, and recreational activities, and IFC’s disclosure of information.

-In relation to the second complaint, CAO found that during pre-investment IFC, and the lenders took steps to ensure themselves that the client had HR policies and a grievance mechanism in place.
-CAO finds that IFC’s supervision did not ensure that the client took appropriate measures to prevent and address harassment, intimidation, and/or exploitation, especially with regard to women, as required by Performance Standard 2 (para.
+In relation to the second complaint, CAO found that during pre-investment IFC, the lenders took steps to ensure themselves that the client had HR policies and a grievance mechanism in place.
+CAO finds that IFC’s supervision did not ensure that the client took appropriate measures to prevent and address harassment, intimidation, and/or exploitation, especially about women, as required by Performance Standard 2 (para.
 15).
-CAO further finds that IFC’s supervision did not ensure that the client had in place a grievance mechanism for workers of the company and its contractors that was sufficient to address concerns promptly, using an understandable and transparent process, including in relation to the case of sexual harassment brought by the CAO complainant.
+CAO further finds that IFC’s supervision did not ensure that the client had in place a grievance mechanism for workers of the company and its contractors that was sufficient to address concerns promptly, using an understandable and transparent process, including the case of sexual harassment brought by the CAO complainant.

 On September 16, 2021, the IFC Board of Directors cleared CAO's investigation and IFC’s official response, including a Management Action Plan and the first Management Progress Report on the Implementation of the Management Action Plan, was published on October 26, 2022.

 Status as of August 14, 2023.